berbaquero/reeddit/readme.md

 * #### Channels
 You can group up to 3 subreddits into a Channel, so you can browse their links in a single view, instead of having to browse each one separately.
 This is specially useful when you add subject-related subreddits.

-For screenshots and additional info, visit [Reeddit's presentation page](http://berbaquero.github.com/reeddit/about).
+For screenshots and additional info, visit [Reeddit's Homepage](http://reedditapp.com/about).

+Follow the updates and send quick feedback on Twitter: [@ReedditApp](https://twitter.com/reedditapp).

 ## Tools